 - HRT may be prescribed for the relief of troublesome menopausal symptoms.
-For these women, the benefits to their quality of life by taking HRT may outweigh the risk of breast cancer. - HRT may also increase mammographic density which is a risk factor for breast cancer, and can make mammogram interpretation more difficult.
+For these women, the benefits to their quality of life by taking HRT may outweigh the risks. - Long term (>5 years) use of combined HRT (estrogen and progestogen) increases the risk of breast cancer.
+Combined HRT may also increase mammographic density which is a risk factor for breast cancer, and can make mammogram interpretation more difficult. - The risk of breast cancer decreases within five years of stopping HRT, back to the level of women who have never used HRT.